Recent Case Highlights the Dangers of Incompetent Appeals

-If you need a criminal defense attorney in Salt Lake City, call Overson Law.
+If you need a Salt Lake City criminal defense lawyer, call Overson Law.
 Darwin Overson is a criminal defense attorney dedicated to fighting unjust charges and convictions in Utah.
 For a free consultation on your case, call Overson Law today.

 What Makes a Criminal Defense Attorney Incompetent?

 If you or a loved one was convicted for a crime, but had an incompetent attorney, you may be entitled to appeal the case.
 If your lawyers’ actions fell below the expected standards for a competent lawyer, your trial may not be trustworthy.
 Everyone in the Utah and throughout the country is entitled to competent legal representation on their case.
 This means having a lawyer that knows the laws of your state, knows criminal law, and makes a real effort to defend you.
 When appealing a case, you should have equally effective representation for your direct appeal.

 In Texas on July 27th, they administered a legal injection to a man named TaiChin Preyor.
 Preyor was convicted for murder in 2004, and hired an attorney (paid for by his mother) for his initial appeal.
 Preyor’s lawyers fighting the execution alleged that the lawyer he used for this first appeal was so incompetent that Texas should have reconsidered the execution.

 Through his attorneys, Preyor alleged that his prior lawyer:

 - Was a California attorney who never practiced in Texas;